xamarin/WebSharp/docs/tutorials/geolocation/GeolocationAPI_assemblies.md

 Now just one more little tweak.
 We have now determined which process to run depending on development or production.

 Above we mentioned that when loading from an assembly then we need to make sure we have a `namespace` specified.
-That seems to be a real pain if everytime we want to change from one to the other then we have keep modifying the sources.
+That seems to be a real pain every time we want to change from one to the other then we have to keep modifying the sources.
 One way to ease this is to use the `conditional compile symbols` parameter `symbols` when defining our source options.
 When we added the extra source file into our `Location` by using the `itemgroup` parameter we also saw an option in the list for symbols.

 The `.func` also takes a `<key,value>` options object: